- Dragonfly was started in 2005 by Charlie Southall when he was just 24

 It’s an all-too-familiar situation faced by thousands of young school- and university-leavers.
 Whilst he did enjoy his degree, Charlie nods enthusiastically when we talk about the Evening Standard’s recent campaign to persuade businesses to offer apprenticeships to school-leavers as an alternative to higher education.
 “I do feel apprenticeships can be much more effective than ‘traditional education’.
 The latter is beneficial in certain areas, but in others, it’s a joke.
 In creative industries it’s particularly difficult, because creatives tend not to be academic and yet to achieve the degree, people tell you is essential.
 You must write a dissertation or written reports on work which you have produced.
 It doesn’t quite work for a creative individual.”

 Armed with nothing more than a Business Start-Up loan and unshakeable resolve, Charlie founded Dragonfly Video Productions and he’s never really looked back.
-“At that point it was the most amount of money I had ever had and even with no commercial experience whatsoever, I just knew I could and would turn it into business.”
+“At that point it was the most amount of money I had ever had and even with no commercial experience whatsoever, I just knew I could (and would) turn that money into a business.”

 He wasn’t wrong.
 In its first year, Dragonfly won contracts with the likes of Virgin, The NHS and Pepsico.
 Charlie had two priorities: firstly, to pay back his loan to the Prince’s Trust, which he managed, without missing a payment.
 Secondly, “I wanted to quickly save up for a deposit and put it down on a flat.
 After spending my childhood between properties or in council accommodation, I desperately wanted my own home.”
 And in 2007, he did.
 It took just two years.